Things seem to be happening in my life that are extremes. First the good stories.

 Come the new century, my life did a crash and burn.
 My first marriage was over.
 My kids were adults and didn’t need me anymore.
 I went bankrupt.
 Back in the late seventies and early eighties, I had been the enfant terrible of Canadian film making, the up and coming director to watch.
 But I wasn’t getting any support for my feature ideas and I had a family to support.
 So I went into directing television and, after thirty some years of that, I was no longer the hot young kid.
 I was the old television hack.
 My regular clients aged out of the business or lost their shows or got in trouble with the IRS.
 The phone stopped ringing.
 I was trying to be a film maker in Nanaimo, which is a bit like trying to be lumberjack in the Sahara Desert.
 I thought about moving to Los Angeles, or even Toronto or Vancouver, and going to parties and schmoozing.
 I was pretty sure that somebody would give me a job directing television again.
 But I’d been there and done that.
 I just couldn’t face doing it again.
 So I ran away to become a teacher in China.
 Of course Il Cannone, my violin, went with me.

 After my first year in China things were looking up.
-I had already found the wonderful woman who is now my wife, ironically a Canadian from Winnipeg.
+I had already found the wonderful woman who is now my wife, ironically a Canadian from Winnipeg who taught me a song about Departure Bay in Nanaimo.
 We were preparing to move to a university in Weihai.
 I got established in my new apartment.
 Then I went to the airport to go back to Canada for the summer.

 Music Up: Minor key.
 Impending disaster.